visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ## AI Disclaimer

 - Bookeeping.ai uses AI and Large Language Models (LLMs) from OpenAI, Claude, and Enterprise user can choose their own model (soon)
-- These are emerging technologies that may produce unexpected or inaccurate results.
-- While we strive for accuracy, we cannot guarantee 100% accuracy.
 - Users should verify AI-generated results before making important decisions.
-- Devi AI LLC and Bookeeping.ai are not responsible for errors in AI output or any resulting losses.
+- Devi AI LLC and Bookeeping.ai are not responsible for errors in AI output

 ## Data Residency, Privacy and Security